wp-cli/handbook/_posts/2014-04-29-survey-results.md

 **Remotely manage WordPress instances**

-One common thread amongst respondents is the desire to run WP-CLI commands across multiple machines from one place.
-Depending on what you have access to, there are a couple of existing ways to do this:
+The most common thread amongst respondents is the desire to run WP-CLI commands in one place across multiple machines.
+Depending on what you have access to, there are a couple of current ways to do this:

 1. If you have SSH access, X-Team's [WP-CLI SSH](https://github.com/x-team/wp-cli-ssh) uses your SSH connection to run WP-CLI commands on a remote machine.
 1. The [WP Remote CLI](https://github.com/humanmade/wp-remote-cli) project proxies a subset of WP-CLI commands through WP Remote.

 **Better documentation**

 A substantial number of users requested better examples for the website.
 Let this be a call for contributions!
-Because all of the command documentation is generated from the source code, adding examples or clarifying usage notes is just a pull request away.
+Because all of the command docs are generated from the source code, adding examples or clarifying usage notes is just a pull request away.

+Alternatively, we could start a wiki page with bash tips, or periodic blog posts about how people have integrated WP-CLI into their workflows.

 **Grab bag of enhancements**